 Three months earlier on September 18, 1851, a banquet was held for the officers of the British Army who were present at the completion of “railroad communication” between Boston and Canada.
 This act of hospitality was also a celebration of progress—one of the recurrent themes of such banquets during the nineteenth century.
 The types of fish and game on this menu reflect the late summer season, such as the baked tautog served with claret sauce.
 Still a popular inshore game fish in Massachusetts, the tautog is a blackfish whose distinctive name comes from the word tautauog in Narragansett, one of the extinct Algonquian languages.

 After being shot, the birds were hung with feathers on, in a shady, breezy place for four or five days, before being cleaned and roasted on a spit over a fire.
 The Eskimo Curlew reportedly tasted better than other curlews and was regarded by some Boston epicures as the best of all game birds.
-In the late nineteenth century, soon after the Passenger Pigeons famously disappeared, market hunters turned to the Eskimo Curlew as the target of choice.
+In the late nineteenth century, soon after the Passenger Pigeons famously disappeared, market hunters turned to the Eskimo Curlew as their target of choice.
 The population was decimated within twenty years and was rarely seen after 1890.
 The species is now almost certainly extinct.4

 In a sense, the plight of the “Doe Birds” began in early October 1492 when they were among the most numerous shorebirds in North America.
 A comparison of dates and migratory patterns suggests that Eskimo Curlews and Golden Plovers were probably the birds that Christopher Columbus first spotted after sixty-five days at sea.
 However, the real turning point for Eskimo Curlews came over 350 years later with rapid industrial growth and the societal changes that came with it.
 In the end, it was a combination of over-hunting and the loss of habitat—the mixed grass prairies that were home to the grasshoppers and other insects which were their primary spring food—that proved lethal to the species.
 Ironically, their demise was further hastened by celebrations of progress.

 1. A. K. Sandoval-Strauz, Hotel: An American History, Yale University Press, 2007.